 Online savings banks make this easy, often giving you the option of creating several accounts with different designations for no charge.

-Book in Advance – The sooner you purchase your airfare and reserve your hotel rooms, the more you will save.
-Not only will you get advance-purchase rates, you will also divide up the total cost of the vacation, paying for some of it now (airfare, for example), meaning you will have great financial flexibility as the actual trip draws near.
+The sooner you purchase your airfare and reserve your hotel rooms, the more you will save.
+Not only will you get advance-purchase rates, you will also divide up the total cost of the vacation, paying for some of it now (airfare, for example), meaning you will have greater financial flexibility as the actual trip draws near.

 Will you eat cheaply and spend the rest on local tours and transportation, or stay in one spot and splurge on nice meals?
 Don’t forget to add in the costs of gratuities and souvenirs.